-Many travelers, especially those who are purchasing travel insurance for the very first time, might not know where to begin when shopping for insurance.
+Many travelers, especially those purchasing travel insurance for the first time, might not know where to begin when shopping for insurance.
 That’s where insurance brokers and online comparison marketplaces come in handy.

-These types of sites will show you a number of different plans offered by several different providers.
+These sites will show you multiple different plans offered by several providers.
 You can compare them against one other on the results page or with a few simple clicks and then purchase insurance through the site.

-If you’re feeling overwhelmed when trying to compare individual companies yourself, this is a great place to start and purchase your travel insurance.
+TravelInsurance.com, VisitorsCoverage, InsureMyTrip, and Squaremouth are all examples of these sites.
+If you’re feeling overwhelmed when comparing individual companies, this is a great place to start and purchase your travel insurance.

 Like InsureMyTrip above, TravelInsurance.com is a travel insurance search and comparison website that will show you a variety of different plans from different providers.

-Also, like the other sites described above, you’ll find a form on the main page to fill out with your travel information including dates of travel, destination, your age, your country and state of residence, and a few other things.
-Then this site will give you its personalized recommendations for travel insurance.
+Also, like the other sites described above, you’ll find a form on the main page to fill out with your travel information, including travel dates, destination, age, country and state of residence, and a few other things.
+Then, this site will give you personalized recommendations for travel insurance.

 Our Insurance for Costa Rica Results on TravelInsurance.com